junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Why are they all over us?"
 Amy asks, the same question in all their minds without an answer.
 "Why Rory?
 Why Dean?
 What did they do?"

 "Bad luck?"
 River offers.
-"They need food, and any living human is just food source for them."
+"They need food, and any living human is just a food source for them."

 The Doctor fills in for her.
 "It's like a huge energy farm for them.
 Displacing someone back in time creates time energy, and that's what the Angels feed on.
 But normally it's a one-off -- a hit and run.
 If they could keep hold of their victims, feed off their time energy over and over again...
 They'd never worry about running out of food again."